chatapazar/ais-dev-day-2023/documents/continuous-deployment/gitops.md

       - deployment
       - rolebinding
       - route
-  - click sync icon, in sync panel, leave all default and click 'synchronize'
+  - click sync icon, in sync panel, leave all default and click `synchronize`

     ![](image/cd-19.png)

-  - wait until current sync status change to 'Synced' and last sync result change to 'Sync OK'
+  - wait until current sync status change to `Synced` and last sync result change to `Sync OK`

     ![](image/cd-20.png)

     - all component change to green icon and don't have yellow icon

 * Check Deployment Application in Developer Console

-  - back to OpenShift Developer Console, in your topology of project 'userX-super-heroes'
+  - back to OpenShift Developer Console, in your topology of project `userX-super-heroes`
-  - 'event-statistics' deploy in your project now.
+  - `event-statistics` deploy in your project now.

     ![](image/cd-21.png)